 In addition to the R, H, and E letters on the scoreboard, certain Major League clubs have added an extra acronym to the right of the R, H, and E. LOB is an abbreviation that stands for “Left On Base,” which means “left behind.”
 The Left on Base stat (LOB) is shown on baseball scoreboards and estimates the total number of runners that were left on base at the conclusion of each inning.
 All runners that were left stranded for the length of the game are represented by this number, which represents a grand total.

 Mound Visits Remaining (MVR)

-Beginning with the 2018 season, some Major League scoreboards have added a new stat to the scoreboard that simply displays “MVR” to the right of the letters R, H, and E. This statistic is displayed to the right of the letters R, H, and E. But what is MVR in the context of baseball?
+Beginning with the 2018 season, several Major League scoreboards have introduced a new metric to the scoreboard that simply displays “MVR” to the right of the letters R, H, and E. This statistic is displayed to the right of the letters R, H, and E. But what is MVR in the context of baseball?
 It is the total number of times that a teammate, coach, or manager can visit the pitcher on the mound without causing a pitching change that is measured in Mound Visits Remaining (MVR).
-In the 2019 season, each team will receive five mound visits per game, which is intended to help accelerate the pace of play.
+In the 2019 season, each team will receive five mound visits every game, which is intended to assist accelerate the tempo of play.

-If a game goes into extra innings, each team is granted one additional mound visit for each extra inning that is played.
+If a game goes into extra innings, each team is awarded one more mound visit for each extra inning that is played.

 What Happens if you Go Over Mound Visits in MLB?